anothertechs/anothertechs/src/blogs/programming/neural-network/resnet/index.md

 ```

 In the [last](https://anothertechs.com/programming/neural-network/cnn/) article I have explain why we use `nn.Module` in our class so, I am going to skip that part.
-We have created two convolution layer `self.conv1` and `self.conv2` just like in diagram.
+We have created two Convolutional layer `self.conv1` and `self.conv2` just like in diagram.
 The `self.skip` is our shortcut layer which will be added to the output of `self.conv2`.
 The "if" part in `__init__()` method checks weather the dimenssion of `self.conv2` will change or not.
 If it changes than we have to change the ouput dimenssion of input by passing it to `nn.Conv2d` layer.
 In `forward()` method it is straight forward that how our data will flow.